H2-invent/jitsi-admin/update_instruction_0.73.x...0.74.x.md

 7. Clean cache `php bin/console cache:clear`
 8. Set the permission `sudo chown -R www-data:www-data var/`
 9. Check your email settings with the command `php bin/console app:email:test <serverId> <email@domain.de>`.
 You should receive a test email
+10. If you use profilePicture served from a local storage (default) then set the ENV-Variable in the .env.local file to VICH_BASE=>yourdomain<
-10. To customize the jitsi-admin to follow your CI-guidelines contact [H2-Invent GmbH](mailto:info@h2-invent.com)
+11. To customize the jitsi-admin to follow your CI-guidelines contact [H2-Invent GmbH](mailto:info@h2-invent.com)
     1. Example:![Screenshot customized jitsi-admin](docs/images/screenshot_CI.png)

 ### Update Docker installation from 0.72.x ...
 0.73.x